 Our family’s most recent trip included the common Italy tour stops – Venice, Florence and Rome and definitely recommend this “best of Italy” itinerary to any Italian tourist.

 We started by exploring Venice’s canals and taking an unforgettable gondola ride with views of the Rialto Bridge.
-My kids chased pigeons in St. Mark’s Square and marveled over the mosaic floors of St. Mark’s Basilica.
+My kids chased pigeons in St. Mark’s Square and marvelled over the mosaic floors of St. Mark’s Basilica.
 We explored the Doge’s Palace and took the Bridge of Sighs to the former prison.

 - Bring an anti-theft bag – these are some of the world’s most popular destinations for pickpockets.